jkaczmarski/jkaczmarski.github.io/_posts/2020-02-28-test-markdown.md

 subtitle: Each post also has a subtitle
 tagline: dog, dog dog
 image: /assets/img/ProteinEng.jpeg
-description: "this is the meta description of this page. "
+description: This is the meta description of this page.
 author: Joe A Kaczmarski
 tags: [test]
 comments: true